aniketwdubey/AI-Chatbot-for-IoT-Data/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-## Getting Started

 1. **Terraform Setup**: Make sure you have Terraform installed.
 If not, follow the [official installation guide](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 2. **AWS Credentials**: Configure your AWS credentials using `aws configure` if not done already.